 - Note the time of injury.
 Use emergency runner card to record the full details.

 - Ask the victim if they have any allergies to food or medicine.

 - Administer any first aid needed – appropriate to your level of training – and keep assessing the individual’s physical and mental condition.

 - Call 911.
-If a cell phone does not work, fill out an Emergency Runner Card and have 2-3 people (including at least the hike leader or shepherd) to take this card to a point cell coverage is reached.
+If a cell phone does not work, send 2-3 people (including at least the hike leader or shepherd) to find the nearest cell coverage.
 Be sure that those hiking out have car keys and all carpool riders or arrangements otherwise.

 Lost Person Protocol

 - Attempt to make voice contact by using a group yell.